-The following local Missouri sales and use tax rate changes take effect January 1, 2025.
-Also, new rates are listed for each county, city, and special district affected by the rate changes.County Chan...
+The following local Missouri sales and use tax rate changes take effect April 1, 2025.
+Also, new rates are listed for each county, city, and special district affected by the rate changes.County Change...

 A taxpayer’s petition challenging a North Carolina sales and use tax assessment was barred by the doctrine of sovereign immunity because the petition was untimely filed.
 In this matter, the taxpayer...